SAP/node-hdb/README.md

 If so, make sure to include all the necessary TLS-related properties for both the databases in the client's options.

 In case you need custom logic to validate the server's hostname against the certificate, you can assign a callback function to the `checkServerIdentity` property, alongside the other connection options.
-The callback is supplied to the `tls.connect` funciton of the [TLS](https://nodejs.org/api/tls.html#connect) API and should conform to the signature described there.
+The callback is supplied to the `tls.connect` function of the [TLS](https://nodejs.org/api/tls.html#connect) API and should conform to the signature described there.

 ### Controlling the Maximum Packet Size
 By default, the node-hdb driver restricts the size of outgoing packets to 128KB.
 Attempting to execute SQL statements larger than this limit will result in an error.
 Furthermore, large object parameters (LOBs) larger than this limit will be broken up and sent in multiple packets to the server.